What Training Is Required to Be a Stenographer?

 Formal Education Programs

 Stenography training typically leads to an associate degree and includes instruction in stenotype computer-aided transcription and real-time reporting.
-Degree and certificate programs certified by the National Court Reporters Association (NCRA) prepare you for the court reporting profession, as well as other closed-captioning and transcription occupations like broadcast captioning.
+Degree and certificate programs certified by the National Court Reporters Association (NCRA) prepare you for the court reporting profession, as well as other closed-captioning and transcription occupations such as broadcast captioning.
 These programs also train you to meet the requirements for federal government employment, including the ability to capture as many as 225 words per minute.
 Even after completing a formal training program, you may be required to complete a short period of on-the-job training.

-If you wish to become a voice writer, you can learn your skills on the job.
-On-the-job training is accomplished by reading instruction manuals, reviewing them with trainers, becoming familiar with audio capture technology, and observing experienced voice transcribers in action.
+If you wish to become a voice writer, you can learn your skills through on-the-job training, which is accomplished by reading instruction manuals, reviewing them with trainers, becoming familiar with audio capture technology, and observing experienced voice transcribers in action.